lamepic/ftracker/frontend/tracker/README.md

 # able to copy users with a flow - done

-# remove folder being moved from move folder modal
+# remove folder being moved from move folder modal - done

 # list copied users in trail popup